dwavesystems/minorminer/README.rst

     pip install minorminer

-To install from this repository, run the `setuptools` script.
+To install from this repository, you will need to first fetch the submodules

+    git submodule init
+    git submodule update

+and then run the `setuptools` script.

 .. code-block:: bash

     pip install -r requirements.txt
     python setup.py install